MicrosoftDocs/memdocs/memdocs/analytics/work-from-anywhere.md

 ---
-title: Work from anywhere (preview) report in Endpoint analytics
+title: Work from anywhere report in Endpoint analytics
 titleSuffix: Microsoft Endpoint Manager
-description: The Work from anywhere (preview) report in Endpoint analytics provides insights to help your end users be productive from anywhere. ms.date: 10/19/2021 ms.prod: configuration-manager ms.technology: configmgr-analytics
+description: The Work from anywhere report in Endpoint analytics provides insights to help your end users be productive from anywhere. ms.date: 10/19/2021 ms.prod: configuration-manager ms.technology: configmgr-analytics